phalouvas/doc2sys/README.md

 The following Python dependencies will be installed automatically:
 * python-docx - For processing Microsoft Word documents
 * pdf2image - For converting PDF pages to images for OCR processing
+* spacy - Natural Language Processing library for intelligent document processing
+* scikit-learn - Machine learning library for document classification

+### ML Model Setup
+After installation, the system will download the required spaCy language models.
+As you process more documents, the system will learn and improve its classification accuracy.

+To train the ML classifier with your existing documents:
+* Go to Doc2Sys > Settings
+* Click "Train ML Classifier" button